holgerbrandl/kalasim/docs/userguide/docs/component.md

 val car3 = Car()
 ```

-This causes three cars to be created and to be [activated](component.md#activate), that is _scheduled_ for execution in the simulation's [event queue](basics.md#event-queue).
+This causes three cars to be created and to be [activated](component.md#activate), so these instances are _scheduled_ for execution in the simulation's [event queue](basics.md#event-queue).

+!!!info
+In some situations, automatic activation of the process definition may not be needed or desired.
+If so, even in presence of a `process` or `repeatedProcess` method, you can disable the automatic activation (i.e. make it a data component), by specifying `Component(process = Component::none)`.

 Normally, any process definition will contain at least one [`yield`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.sequences/-sequence-scope/yield.html) statement.
 By doing so, the component can hand-back control to the simulation engine at defined points when a component needs to wait.
 Typically, the user must not use `yield` directly, but rather the provided [process interaction](#process-interaction) methods.

 ### 2. Extend `repeatedProcess`

-A very common pattern in process definition, iteratively executed processes.
-This could be modelled with
+Another very common pattern when writing down process definitions, iteratively executed processes.
+This could be modelled directly as described above using [`process`](#1-extend-process).
+But as shown in the following example, this lacks somewhat lacks conciseness:

 ```kotlin
 class Machine : Component(){